ULHPC/ulhpc-docs/docs/environment/modules.md

 <!--table-swsets-toolchains-versionning-end-->

-When using the [natively optimized software sets](/environment/modules/#loading-a-natively-optimized-software-set-under-env) loaded with the module under `env`, you should always have a single core component available.
-With the flat layout used in EESSI there will be multiple core components available with you load modules providing the [EESSI software sets](/environment/modules/#loading-an-eessi-software-set).
+In the [natively optimized software sets](/environment/modules/#loading-a-natively-optimized-software-set-under-env) loaded with the modules under `env`, you should always have a single core component of each type available.
+The [EESSI software sets](/environment/modules/#loading-an-eessi-software-set) in contrast follows a more flat layout, and multiple core components will be available at once per type when the software set is loaded.

 ### Architecture of the software set

- By default, the environment module system uses the contents of the `${MODULEPATH}` environment variable as the path where is will look for modules.
+ By default, the environment module system uses the contents of the `MODULEPATH` environment variable as the path where it looks for modules.
 In UL HPC the environment variable contains by default the following paths.

-- `/opt/apps/easybuild/environment/modules`: Location of [sticky](https://lmod.readthedocs.io/en/latest/240_sticky_modules.html) modules under `env` that provide the native optimized software modules.
+- `/opt/apps/easybuild/environment/modules`: Location of [sticky](https://lmod.readthedocs.io/en/latest/240_sticky_modules.html) meta-modules under `env` that provide the native optimized software modules.
-- `/cvmfs/software.eessi.io/init/modules`: Location of modules under `EESSI`, a module that provide the [EESSI](/software/eessi.md) software sets.
+- `/cvmfs/software.eessi.io/init/modules`: Location of modules under `EESSI`, a set of meta-modules that provide the [EESSI](/software/eessi.md) software sets.

-There is also a default version of a natively optimized `env` module loaded.
-The natively optimized module under `env` append the following path to `${MODULEPATH}` in the order described below.
+The natively optimized modules under `env` prepend one of the following paths to `${MODULEPATH}` in the order described below.

 - On all nodes except for the `gpu` partition of [Iris](/systems/iris/):
     - `/opt/apps/easybuild/systems/<cluster name>/<build version>/<software set version>/<target architecture>/modules/all`: Location of _natively optimized modules_.